balena-io/debugging-masterclass/README.md

 may result in the device becoming inaccessible.

-A balenaOS image, by default, does not include any configuration information to associate it with an application.
-When a customer downloads a provisioning image from the Dashboard, balenaCloud injects the configuration for the specific application the image is being downloaded for.
+A balenaOS image, by default, does not include any configuration information to associate it with a fleet.
+When a customer downloads a provisioning image from the Dashboard, balenaCloud injects the configuration for the specific fleet the image is being downloaded for.
 Similarly, the balena CLI allows the download of a balenaOS image for a device type (and specific version), but requires that this image has a configuration added (usually via the use of `balena os configure`) before flashing to bootable media.